 - Language and Communications Access.

-The Fund will initially exist as a program within the Boston Charitable Trust.
+The Fund exists as a program within the Boston Charitable Trust.
 The Trust is an existing 501(c)(3) designated trust fund managed by the City of Boston's Treasury Department.
 If you have questions for Treasury, you can call 617-635-4140 or email email@example.com.

 The 16-member group consists of Boston leaders in education, philanthropy, the business sector, health, and the overall civic life of the City.Committee members